 Available Equipment in Electronic Courtrooms

-Below is a list of equipment available in all electronic courtrooms.
+Below, you will find a brief video and list identifying the equipment found in most courtrooms.
 If you intend to use equipment, please inform the Courtroom Deputy to discuss what features are available in the courtroom where or in witch your proceeding is taking place.
 We may be able to accommodate special needs if given proper notice.
 Additionally, if training and instruction is required, notify the Courtroom Deputy and they will coordinate a time for proper instruction.

 - Document Camera - Document cameras, also known as visual presenters, are real-time image capture devices for displaying an object to a large audience.
 The Document Camera is located at the lectern and allows attorneys to present documents and objects as exhibits on video screens for viewing by the jury, witnesses, court, or counsel.